-Table 2.3 LIP Objectives - Compatibility with our LDF Core Strategy Objectives and Community Strategy Environment and Transport Aims
+Table 3 - LIP Objectives - Compatibility with our LDF Core Strategy Objectives and Community Strategy Environment and Transport Aims

-Royal Borough's LIP Objectives
+Delever (Delision and Driverities Royal Borough's LIP Objectives

-Strategy Relevant Policies and Priorities 2 3 4 5 6 7 8 9
+Strategy Relevant Policies and Priorities 1 2 3 4 5 6 7 8

-Keep life local •
+Keep life local

 Foster vitality

 Royal Borough - Better travel choices

 Local Development Framework Core An engaging public realm

 Strategy Objectives Renew the legacy

 Diversity of housing

 Respect environmental limits

-Royal Borough Protect and improve the environment
+Protect and improve the environment

-Community Make the borough a pleasant place
+Royal Borough Make the borough a pleasant place

-Strategy - Improve local transport and encourage / provide greener travel
+Community Strategy - Environment and

-Environment and Reduce pollution
+Transport Aims Reduce pollution

-Transport Aims Tackle climate change
+• Tackle climate change

-3. Delivery Plan
+3 Delivery Plan

 - 3.1.1.
 This chapter sets out our Delivery Plan for achieving our Objectives identified in Chapter Two. - 3.1.2.
 Section 3.2 identifies potential funding sources for 2011/12 to 2013/14. - 3.1.3.
 Section 3.3 describes our delivery actions for this time period and beyond.
 Many of the schemes and projects in our Delivery Plan will help address more than one of our Objectives.
-To avoid repetition, we have set out our Objectives and cross referenced the packages of policies, schemes and projects relevant to delivering each one in Table 3.2.
+To avoid repetition, we have set out our Objectives and cross referenced the packages of policies, schemes and projects relevant to delivering each one in Table 5.
 We have then summarised the key elements of each package, illustrated by case studies of successful recent projects.
-Table 3.3 demonstrates how each package supports the delivery of the MTS Goals and CLSRTP Challenges. - 3.1.4.
-We have also identified those aspects of our Delivery Plan that will help deliver the six high-profile outputs identified in the MTS as Mayoral priorities listed below: - Cycle Superhighway schemes - cycle parking - electric vehicle charging points - Better Streets (the Mayor's vision for public realm improvements) - cleaner local authority fleets - street trees - 3.1.5.
+Table 7 demonstrates how each package supports the delivery of the MTS Goals and CLSRTP Challenges. - 3.1.4.
+We have also identified those aspects of our Delivery Plan that will help deliver the six high-profile outputs identified in the MTS as Mayoral priorities listed below: - Cycle Superhighway schemes - cycle parking - electric vehicle charging points - Better Streets (the Mayor of London's vision for public realm improvements) - cleaner local authority fleets - street trees - 3.1.5.
 Section 3.4 sets out our high level Programme of Investment for this time period based on the wider delivery actions identified in Section 3.3.
 It also identifies how we developed our Programme of Investment and how we consult locally on individual proposals. - 3.1.6.
 Finally, Section 3.5 outlines our approach to risk management.